danielrab/gurps-easy-combat/README.md

 - defense selector

 ## To Do list:
-- better attack chooser
+- all out attack/defense
+- atta/defense/damage modifiers
+- way to reopen maneuver selector
+- acrobatic dodge
+- handle OtFs that are already part of the weapon
 - automatic range penalty
+- other maneuvers
+- rate of fire
+- customization
 - readied weapon tracker
-- rate of fire